meteo-ubonn/meanie3D/README.md

 ## Version

-The current version is "v1.5.4":http://git.meteo.uni-bonn.de/versions/26
+The latest stable version is v1.6.0.
+Versions are tagged.

 ## Build Instructions